 Focused support in whole class group teaching or small groups, provided by highly skilled teaching assistants

-We also use some of the funding to provide emotional support for individuals through counselling sessions.
-These sessions are provided for children for a variety of reasons including bereavement therapy, the development of social interaction skills and anxiety issues.
-All of the pupils benefit enormously by the regular sessions they have with our counsellor, Julie Drinkwater.
+We also use some of the funding to provide emotional support for individuals through sessions with our Emotional Literacy Support Assistant (ELSA) or through 1:1 or small group counselling sessions.
+These sessions are provided for children for a variety of reasons including attachment difficulties, bereavement therapy, the development of social interaction skills and anxiety issues.
+All of the pupils benefit enormously by the regular sessions they have.

 To find out more about how our Pupil Premium funding has been spent please click on the documents below.